 This post may contain affiliate links see *disclosure for details

 What Causes Night Terrors

 Night terrors can happen during nap time as well and occur in 1-6% of children so it really isn’t that common for children to even have them.
-The ages for night terrors seem to be set at 3-12 higher in males then females.
-In our sons case he has had them since he was 8 months old which is very unusual and harder to find information on since few have experienced this with such a young child.
+The ages for night terrors seem to be set at 3-12 higher in males than females.
+In our son’s case, he has had them since he was 8 months old which is very unusual and harder to find information on since few have experienced this with such a young child.

 I have tried changing what food our little one eats to see if it correlates with maybe an upset stomach and gas pains like his old doctor told us and this did not work for us.
 The one thing I have noticed is he is more likely to have a night terror if he didn’t nap during the day but this also doesn’t hold true all the time.